Kalyani7744/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 2. An Azure DevOps account.

-## Before the hands-on lab
+## Prerequisites

+### Task 1: Install the Microsoft DevLabs Machine Learning plugin for Azure DevOps

 1. Navigate to the VisualStudio Marketplace: https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml and select **Get it free**.

 2. Select **Azure DevOps organization** from the dropdown list and then select **Install**.

     ![The Microsoft DevLabs Machine Learning plugin for Azure DevOps page is shown with the Azure DevOps organization selected and the Install button highlighted.](media/bhol-04.png 'Install Plug-In')

-## Exercise 1: Setup New Project in Azure DevOps

-Duration: 20 minutes

-### Task 1: Setup Azure DevOps Agent
+### Task 2: Setup Azure DevOps Agent

 1. Sign in to [Azure DevOps](http://dev.azure.com).